Safety around Schools

 Emu crossings

-Emu crossings have white road markings and red "CHILDREN CROSSING" flags displayed on red and white posts.
-They are located in school zones.
-Emu crossings are part-time crossings and are operational when the 'children crossing' flags are displayed.
+Emu crossings have white road markings and red 'Children crossing' flags on red and white posts.
+You can find them in school zones.
+Emu crossings are part-time crossings.
+They are operational when the 'children crossing' flags are displayed.

 Drivers, motorcycle and bicycle riders on the road must:

-• travel at no more than 25km/h at any time when children are present on the road or footpath
+- travel up to 25 km/h at any time when children are present on the road or footpath

 Koala crossings